 More About Me

-I finally turned 62, and got my Senior Lifetime National Park pass.
-I'm also a nomad, and a hiker.
-I used to explore caves too.
-On top of that I have struggled with Obsessive Compulsive Disorder since I was a teenager.
+I'm a nomad, a hiker, and a caver.
+I have also struggled with Obsessive Compulsive Disorder since I was a teenager.
 It was the worst when I was in high school.
 During that time I was hospitalized three times, and nobody helped me.
 The OCD always came back.
 My last hospitalization was in 1981, and a kindhearted, elderly, psychiatrist helped me with a new and slightly effective medication.
 I saw him for nearly 10 years, until he died of a heart attack.

 However, a few months after I started caving, tragedy struck my family.
-I had my own apartment, and my dad was at my front door early in the morning.
+Early in the morning my dad was knocking at the door of my apartment.
 My mom had committed suicide.
 It is incredibly sad to lose a parent in that manner.
 Like me, she also suffered from OCD, and was an alcoholic.
-That made me think that I was heading down the same path, because I was binge drinking to calm my anxieties.
+That made me think that I was heading down the same path, because I was binge drinking to calm my OCD.

-However, the alcohol always multiplied my depression the next day.
+However, the alcohol always made my depression much worse the next day.
 For this reason I made an enormous change and I went to an AA meeting.
 At first I was skeptical of the 12 steps.
 It took me a few months to realize that AA was where I needed to be, and I stopped drinking on October 11, 1995.
 Today the people in my AA Wanderers Group are like my family.
-I had found a healthy way to deal with my anxieties.
+I had found a healthy way to deal with my OCD.

-About six years ago, I finally found a highly effective therapist, Dr. Dustin Siegel, PsyD, and he knew exactly how to treat me with Exposure Response Prevention.
+About ten years ago, I finally found a highly effective therapist, Dr. Dustin Siegel, PsyD, and he knew exactly how to treat me with Exposure Response Prevention.
 For six years I saw him in Chicago, and he helped me more than anybody in my life.
 I am forever grateful for his exceptional therapy.
-Now I am in Arizona and he is in Chicago, but we still have periodic sessions over the phone.
+Now I am in Arizona and he is in Chicago, but we have video sessions by Zoom.
 Everyday I still have problems with OCD, but I'm doing the best ever.
 However, it's never easy.
 It takes constant vigilance.

 As I get older I am learning what works to manage my irrational anxieties.
 I'm also an introvert, but I love caving and hiking with friends, and I also enjoy backpacking and hiking alone.
 I have found freedom from OCD through nature, and I have wonderful friends, whom have helped me through tough times.